About me

 Training, qualifications & experience

-I'm a fully qualified therapist/counsellor and supervisor, and an accredited registered member of the British Association for Counselling and Psychotherapy (BACP), committed to upholding their code of ethics.
-To ensure the safety and trust of my clients, I also hold an Enhanced Disclosure and Barring Service (DBS) check.
+I’m a Level 7 qualified therapist and Level 6 qualified supervisor, and an accredited registered member of the British Association for Counselling and Psychotherapy (BACP), committed to upholding their code of ethics.
+I’m fully insured and hold an Enhanced Disclosure and Barring Service (DBS) check to ensure the safety and trust of my clients.

 Experience